li-wending/miRTS/README.md

 ## Example: Hepatitis C dataset

-This example demonstrates how to compute *miR-TS scores* using an included example expression matrix and visualizes liver-associated scores by hepatitis C disease status.
+This example demonstrates how to compute *miR-TS scores* using an included example expression matrix and visualizes liver miR-TS scores by hepatitis C disease status.
 The original data are publicly available from GEO under accession [GSE74872](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE74872).

 All example outputs shown here are generated using data and reference signatures bundled with the package.
 Note that in the `example_counts` data, the original dataset was in log2 scale, and has thus been transformed back to linear scale for compatibility with the default count input (see `?example_counts` for details).